-Treating dental anomalies is an essential part of ensuring long-lasting oral health.
-Dentists suggest most patients have routine dental checkups and cleanings performed every six months.
-These cleanings and examinations allow our hygienists and doctors to examine the patient's oral cavity for any dental conditions that may have arisen or progressed.
+We at Littleton Family Dental suggest most patients have routine dental checkups and cleanings performed every six months.
+These cleanings and examinations allow our hygienists and doctor to examine your oral cavity for any dental conditions that may have developed or progressed.
 During our dental examinations, we also check the health of existing restorations and advise the necessary steps should they require replacement.

 Dental restorations are required by patients who suffer from decayed, chipped, or cracked teeth.
 Patients whose teeth are discolored may also benefit.